Babbling: Typical development

 Babbling is a stage in language acquisition.
 Babbles are separated from language because they do not convey meaning or refer to anything specific like words do.
 Human infants are not necessarily excited or upset when babbling; they may also babble spontaneously and incessantly when they are emotionally calm.

 The sounds of babbling are produced before an infant begins to construct recognizable words.
 This can be partly attributed to the immaturity of the vocal tract and neuromusculature at this age in life.
 Infants first begin vocalizing by crying, followed by cooing and then vocal play.
 These first forms of sound production are the easiest for children to use because they contain natural, reflexive, mostly vowel sounds.

 Babbling usually occurs in all children acquiring language.
 Particularly it has been studied in English, Italian, Korean, French, Spanish, Japanese and Swedish.
 Infants across the world follow general trends in babbling tendencies.
 Differences that do appear are the result of the infants' sensitivity to the characteristics of the language(s) they are exposed to.
 Infants mimic the prosody of the language(s) they are exposed to.
 They use intonation patterns and timing that matches the characteristics of their parent language.
 Infants also babble using the consonants and vowels that occur most frequently in their parent language.
 Most babbling consists of a small number of sounds, which suggests the child is preparing the basic sounds necessary to speak the language to which they are exposed.

-The consonants that babbling infants produce tend to be any of the following: p, b, t, d, k, g, m, n, s, h, w, j.
-The following consonants tend to be infrequently produced during phonological development: f, v, th (both soft and hard), sh, ch, l, r, ng.
+The consonants that babbling infants produce tend to be any of the following: //p, b, t, d, k, g, m, n, s, h, w, j//.
+The following consonants tend to be infrequently produced during phonological development: //f, v, θ, ð, ʃ, tʃ, l, r, ŋ//.
 The complexity of the sounds that infants produce makes them difficult to categorize, but the above rules tend to hold true regardless of the language to which children are exposed.

 The sounds produced in babble have been categorised relative to their components.
 For example, babble may be broken down into syllables that contain a consonant and a vowel (CV syllables) and syllables that contain only a vowel sound (non-CV syllables).
 These components have been studied in relation to speech development in children, and have been found to relate to future speech outcomes.

 If babbling occurs during the first year of life, it can typically be concluded that the child is developing speech normally.
 As babies grow and change, their vocalizations will change as well.